Beith Juniors F.C.: History

 1990 seen the club appoint Dennis Gray as manager and seven trophy wins were earned during this tenure, back to back Ayrshire Cup wins in 1990–91 and 1991–92.
 District Cup wins in 1990–91 and 1994–95 alongside League Cup wins in 1991–92 and 1993–94 and the Cunninghame Cup in 1992–93.
 During this time Dennis Gray was appointed as Scotland Juniors manager and the club also came close to the title finishing runners up in 1994–95.
 Dennis Gray then left the club to become manager of Auchinleck Talbot where he was the club's record scorer during a highly successful playing career.
-Dick Brock a former Scotland Juniors manager took over but unfortunately success didn't follow and Frank Lynch was appointed manager for the 1996–97 season.
+Dick Brock a former Scotland Juniors manager took over but success did not follow and Frank Lynch was appointed manager for the 1996–97 season.
 Frank's teams were known for long Scottish Junior Cup runs with the furthest being a Quarter Final replay loss in extra time to eventual winners Arthurlie in 1997–98.
 The closest to trophy success in this period was a League Cup final loss to Auchinleck Talbot in 1997–98.

 The club then appointed former player Neil Muggins as manager and after an unsuccessful season he left and was replaced by Sandy McLean.
-There was league reconstruction at the end of 2000–01 season in preparation for the merger of the Ayrshire and Central Leagues and Division 1 was reducted to the top 7 teams and unfortunately Beith didn't finish in the required place and started 2001–02 in the Second Division and had to finish in the top 4 to make the playoffs to qualify for the West of Scotland League second tier - the first division below the Premier.
-Brian Stevenson came in as manager and steered the club to a 3rd place finish and Beith qualified for the West of Scotland Super League 1st division after beating Dalry Thistle in a two legged play off with the season ending with a North Ayrshire Cup Final loss to Kilbirnie at Largs.
+There was league reconstruction at the end of 2000–01 season in preparation for the merger of the Ayrshire and Central Leagues and Division 1 was reduced to the top 7 teams and Beith did not finish in the required place and started 2001–02 in the Second Division and had to finish in the top 4 to make the playoffs to qualify for the West of Scotland League second tier - the first division below the Premier.
+Brian Stevenson came in as manager and steered the club to a 3rd-place finish and Beith qualified for the West of Scotland Super League 1st division after beating Dalry Thistle in a two legged play off with the season ending with a North Ayrshire Cup Final loss to Kilbirnie at Largs.